AlemTuzlak/react-igniter/README.md

 ## What does it do?

 React-igniter is a lightweight command line interface designed to help you in your everyday work.
-It offers you a quick way to generate a lot of boilerplate code like routers, api files, and react components.
+It offers you a quick way to generate a lot of boilerplate code like forms, routers, api files, and react components.

 ## What is new?

-Release v1.0.8 is out!
+Release **v1.1.0** is out!
 New features include the following:

-1. Added optional translations inclusion.
-Translations used are from [i18n](https://react.i18next.com/) package.

-If you opt into using translations during generation it requires you to have i18n package already installed, or it installs it for you.
-Further setup is up to you.

-For a detailed list of features and changes per version visit the CHANGELOG.MD file.
+1. Added a new form generator.
+Generator uses [react-hook-form](https://react-hook-form.com/) package to generate forms.
+2. Form generator supports both typescript and javascript
+3. Optional form context wrapper
+4. Per field form validation configuration
+5. Configurable validation modes (onChange, onBlur...)
+6. Per field choice between selects, inputs, checkboxes, radios and textareas

+The form generation feature is finally introduced in this version of react-igniter!
+Now you are able to create forms with [react-hook-form](https://react-hook-form.com/) with per field configurations for field type and field validation.
+The **v1.1.X** versions of react-igniter will be focused on new form generation features.
+Roadmap will be updated accordingly!

 ## What does it generate?